ArtjomsPorss/workout-app/Readme.md

 # Exercise planning app
-attempt to create an app for tracking workouts
+attempt to create an app for tracking training sessions

 ## Run in browser
 `npm run ionic:web`